Fight Menu

 In terms of activity leading into the fight, Kohei Kono had been fighting more than Naoya Inoue.

-Going to this contest, Naoya Inoue had last fought 3 months and 26 days ago, while Kohei Kono's last outing had been 3 months and 29 days ago.
+Going into this contest, Naoya Inoue had last fought 3 months and 26 days ago, while Kohei Kono's last outing had been 3 months and 29 days ago.

-Inoue's last 5 fights had come over a period of 2 years, 3 months and 25 days, meaning he had been fighting on average every 5 months and 18 days.
+Inoue's last 5 fights had come over a period of 2 years, 3 months and 25 days, which means he had been fighting approximately every 5 months and 18 days.
 In those fights, he fought a total of 37 rounds, meaning that they had lasted 7.4 rounds on average.

 Kono's last 5 fights had come over a period of 1 year, 11 months and 29 days, meaning he had been fighting on average every 4 months and 26 days.
 In those fights, he fought a total of 60 rounds, meaning that they had lasted 12 rounds on average.